TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 # Project Name (Stylized)
 Very brief and to the poing project description (one sentance preferred)

-## Students Name README Template
+## Detailed Description

-Clear semi-detailed description of your project.
+Clear semi-detailed description of your project. (about a paragraph or slightly more)

 ### Project Introduction